FreeCAD/FreeCAD-documentation/wiki/Macro_Wiki_Object_Properties_List_Generator_Basic_Version.md

 ## Description

 This simple macro generate properties list of selected object.
-The parameters list is printed to the \"view Report\" panel of FreeCAD..
-This example is more educational in nature and is not applicable for use without editing after generate, since it includes absolutely all the parmeters of the object.
-The lists of properties that are published in this wikipedia contain, as a rule, only unique parameters.
+The parameters list is printed to the \"view Report\" panel of FreeCAD.
+This example is more educational in nature and is not applicable for use without editing after generate, since it includes absolutely all the parameters of the object.
+The lists of properties that are published in this wiki contain, as a rule, only unique parameters.
 The parameters inherited from the parents objects are not published.

 ## How To Use